I need help

 How can I get a place in a BelRefugees shelter in Brussels ?

 You can register on the waiting list at the reception desk of the Humanitarian Hub (Avenue du Port 100, 1000 Brussels), where you will be guided by one of our teams or partners.
-Registrations for emergency shelters take place on Mondays, Tuesdays, Thursdays and Fridays.
+Registrations for accommodation in a reception and orientation centre take place on Mondays, Tuesdays, Thursdays and Fridays between 9:30 and 10:30 am.

-Reception, guidance and support services for single women seeking shelter are provided through a dedicated desk.
-These take place on Monday, Tuesday, Thursday and Friday from 1:00 pm to 4:30 pm, also at the Humanitarian Hub.
+Reception, orientation and support services for women on their own and women with children under 12 years old (subject to availability), seeking accommodation, are provided through a dedicated drop-in session.
+These take place on Mondays and Thursdays from 3:00 to 5:00 pm, also at the Humanitarian Hub.

 How long can I stay in a center ?